xjtu-gwdg/swbHYRB/readme.md

 # swbHYRB

 ## Overview
-swbHYRB is an example implementation of the Soil-Water-Balance (SWB) model for the Headwater of the Yellow River (HYRB).
-This example runs the SWB model for the period 2010-2011, with a temporal resolution of 1 month and a spatial resolution of 1 km.
+swbHYRB is an example implementation of the Soil-Water-Balance (SWB) model for the headwaters of the Yellow River Basin (HYRB) to simulate net infiltration (recharge) to groundwater.
+This example runs the SWB model for the period 2010–2011, with a temporal resolution of one month and a spatial resolution of 1 km.

 ## Input Data
 ### Raster Data (Located in `test_data/cs`)